A stable deep adversarial learning approach for geological facies generation: Application

+We evaluate the 3D model using the same metrics as in 2D.
+Those are presented in Figure \ref{fig:3d_connected_components} and in Figure \ref{fig:3d_proportions}.\\

-Training three-dimensional models proved to be more challenging, and ultimately only a combination of Wasserstein and Multi-Scale techniques was successful.
-Both visual and morphological evaluations of the resulting three-dimensional model demonstrate its ability to generate geological structures that are consistent with the input dataset.
-The visual evaluation, shown in Figure \ref{fig:3d_data_comparison}, reveals the presence of realistic geological patterns, indicating that the model has learned to capture the underlying complexity of the input data.\\
+Training 3D models proved to be more challenging, and ultimately only a combination of Wasserstein and Multi-Scale techniques was successful.
+Both visual and morphological evaluations of the resulting 3D model demonstrate its ability to generate geological structures that are consistent with the input dataset.
+The visual evaluation, shown in Figure \ref{fig:3d_data_comparison}, reveals geological patterns found both in the Flumy simulations and the GAN simulations, specifically, the "V" pattern of sand in vertical sections and the elongated sand channels in horizontal slices.
+We also can notice the small scattered shale lenses in both Flumy simulations and GAN simulations.
+This is a good sign that the models captures the features from the input dataset.
+However, we can notice that the generated sand channels are not as horizontally continuous as the ones generated by Flumy.